 • It is a very natural feeling and to overcome the same, one should regularly talk to family and friends back home.

-• Studying overseas is an expensive affair and students are likely to face financial problems at some point in time.
+• Studying overseas is an expensive affair and students are likely to face financial problems at some point of time.
 One should learn to manage their daily expenses.

-• The student will also need to purchase a laptop or personal computer for the purpose of the study.
-In case of any unforeseen circumstance, the student may find it hard to arrange for the required funds to take care of expenses.
+• The student will also need to purchase a laptop or personal computer for the purpose of study.
+In case of any unforseen circumstance, the student may find it hard to arrange for required funds to take care of expenses.

-• In bigger cities, costs are more expensive and are dependent on one’s lifestyle, spending habits and choice of accommodation.
+• In bigger cities, costs are more expensive and is dependent on one's lifestyle, spending habits and choice of accommodation.

 • Avoid wasteful expenditure.
 Instead, manage money.
 Bagging a scholarship will help reduce one's expenses.

-For further assistance or queries students can contact us, Edwise International, and avail for our wide range of services for students on destinations like Universities in the USA, study in USA, study in UK, study in Ireland, study in Canada, study in Australia, study in New-Zealand, study in Singapore and many other countries.
+For further assistance or queries students can contact us, Edwise International, and avail for our wide range of services for students on destinations like Universities in UK, study in UK, study in USA, study in Ireland, study in Canada, study in Australia, study in New-Zealand, study in Singapore and many other countries.

 Post a Comment

 Note: only a member of this blog may post a comment.